zeroc-ice/ice-demos/java/Android/hello/README.md

 server and enter the server's address in the client's "Hostname" field.
 You can use a server from your Ice installation.

-Please refer to the release notes for instructions on configuring your environment to use Ice in an Android project.
+Refer to the [parent directory](../README.md) for build instructions.